Padmanabh03/Google_Stock_Price_Prediction_Using_LSTM/README.md

 This design allows LSTMs to mitigate the vanishing gradient problem common in traditional RNNs, making them highly effective for our task of predicting stock prices, where the understanding of long-term trends is crucial.

+## Dataset Overview

+The dataset used in this project is split into two CSV files: `Google-Train.csv` for training and `Google-Test.csv` for testing our LSTM model.

+- **Training Set**: Contains historical daily stock prices of Google.
+Each entry includes attributes like the opening price, the highest price of the day, the lowest price, and the closing price.

+- **Testing Set**: Comprises more recent stock price data, structured similarly to the training set.
+This set is used to evaluate the model's performance by comparing its predictions to actual prices.

+The data is clean and well-organized, making it ideal for feeding into our LSTM model without requiring extensive preprocessing.
+We are only going to use the opening price for this prediction.

 ## Code Summary

 The LSTM model for stock price prediction goes through the following steps: